National anthem of Russia: Modern adoption

 Not everyone agreed with the adoption of the new anthem.
-Yeltsin argued that Putin should not have changed the anthem merely to "follow blindly the mood of the people".
-Yeltsin also felt that the restoration of the Soviet anthem was part of a move to reject post-communist reforms that had taken place since Russian independence and the dissolution of the Soviet Union.
-This was one of Yeltsin's few public criticisms of Putin.
+Yeltsin reacted negatively upon listening to it for the first time, and described it as "reddish".
+He argued that the restoration of the Soviet anthem was part of a move to reject post-communist reforms that had taken place since Russian independence and the dissolution of the Soviet Union.
+Yeltsin also felt that Putin should not have changed the anthem merely to "follow blindly the mood of the people".
+This was one of his few public criticisms of Putin.

-The liberal political party Yabloko stated that the re-adoption of the Soviet anthem "deepened the schism in Russian society".
+The liberal political party Yabloko stated that the re-adoption of the Soviet anthem "deepened the schism in Russian society," and led a failed movement to adopt Farewell of Slavianka instead.
 The Soviet anthem was supported by the Communist Party and by Putin himself.
 The other national symbols used by Russia in 1990, the white-blue-red flag and the double-headed eagle coat of arms, were also given legal approval by Putin in December, thus ending the debate over the national symbols.
 After all of the symbols were adopted, Putin said on television that this move was needed to heal Russia's past and to fuse the period of the Soviet Union with Russia's history.
 He also stated that, while Russia's march towards democracy would not be stopped, the rejection of the Soviet era would have left the lives of their mothers and fathers bereft of meaning.
 It took some time for the Russian people to familiarize themselves with the anthem's lyrics; athletes were only able to hum along with the anthem during the medal ceremonies at the 2002 Winter Olympics.